helium/HIP/0022-diy-concentrators.md

 the Helium Network at a certain time.
 With DIY concentrators, we may certify a location in a much stronger way.

 Finally, we believe this approach to have high extensibility in improving POC auditing:
+* statistical models may use this data as "known good actors" and use it to compare to potentially dishonest actors
 * actors capable of mobile auditing could be derived from this hardware
 * more complex "trust score" and POC auditing approaches could derive itself from this data (eg: GPS timestamping)